 Çiftçi Selected As Diversity Fellow For College of Education

-The College leadership team, began this self-reflective work through reading programs over the summer to identify and review existing policies and create anti-racist and inclusive environment.
+The College leadership team began this self-reflective work through reading programs over the summer to identify and review existing policies and create a more anti-racist and inclusive environment.
 As part of that work, Marchand-Martella has allocated $40,000 to be used toward these diversity initiatives this academic year.
 These allocated funds will be coordinated by Çiftçi with input from key stakeholders including Floyd Craig, director of the Office of Diversity Initiatives, the Equity and Diversity Committee, and others within the College of Education to work toward sustainable and long-lasting efforts.

 Multiple leadership efforts will be rolled out by the diversity fellow, including a learning-based retreat early in the spring 2021 semester for members of the College, stakeholders from the Office of Diversity Initiatives; Equity and Diversity Committee; underrepresented minority (URM) faculty, staff, and students; and URM community members, alumni, and guests from other colleges and units.

 In addition to the retreat, regular meetings and a reading program featuring discussions on racial justice will be held.
 Improvements will be made to the College website to better address the diversity and inclusion plans.

 Meetings with URM faculty, staff and students will be held throughout the academic year to ensure these efforts are upheld and will have a lasting impact.